 What Comes After AI Efficiency Gains

-Most teams stop at efficiency.
-The real opportunity is knowing what to build next, and having the judgment to direct AI, not just deploy it.
+Stopping at efficiency leaves value on the table.
+The real opportunity is knowing what to build next, and having the judgement to direct AI rather than just deploy it.

-Part 1 of 4 · AI for Humans: From Tools to Judgment
+Part 1 of 4 · AI for Humans: The judgement layer

-Our first AI for Humans series was about getting started.
-Readiness, data, entry points, pilots, scaling.
-If you haven’t done that work yet, it’s still worth your time.
+The first series in AI for Humans was about getting started: figuring out where you stood, getting your data into shape, running a first pilot, scaling what worked.
+If you haven’t done that work yet, it is still worth your time.

-But if you have, you’re probably asking a different question now.
-Not “how do we use AI?” but “what should we actually be building with it?”
-That’s a different conversation entirely, and it’s the one this series is designed to open up.
+Once you have, a different question tends to surface.
+Not “how do we use AI?”, but “what should we be doing with it that we are not?”
+That question is what this series is here to address.

 The ceiling on efficiency

-If you’re using AI to accelerate what you already do (faster proposals, quicker research, more efficient reporting) that makes sense as a starting point.
-There are real gains to be had.
-But there’s a ceiling to it.
+Using AI to accelerate what you already do, like generating proposals or speeding up research, makes sense as a starting point.
+There are real gains in it.
+But there is a ceiling.

-When a genuinely new capability shows up, the natural instinct is to bolt it onto your existing workflows and measure the time saved.
-The problem is that everyone else is doing exactly the same thing.
-Same tools.
-Same processes.
-Same axis.
-And when everyone gets faster at the same work, the advantage disappears.
-What you are left with is a race on price.
+When a genuinely new capability arrives, the instinct is to bolt it onto the existing workflows and measure the time saved.
+The problem is that every other business in the sector is doing the same thing with the same tools, and when everyone gets faster at the same work the advantage disappears into price.

-The businesses that pull ahead will be the ones using AI to do different things.
-Not just the same things cheaper.
+The businesses that pull ahead are the ones using AI to do different things, not the same things cheaper.

 What has actually changed